Kazanz/encrypted_storage/README.md

 ## Backends

-OpenStackSwift
+### OpenStackSwift
 `storage = EncryptedSwiftStorage(container='credit_card_data')`

-Redis
+### Redis
 `storage = EncryptedRedisStorage(db_num=10)`

 Creating New RSA Keys
 =====================
 You can use whatever method you like to create new keys.
 Just be sure the format is identical to the format of currently stored keys.
-I recommend using Pycrypto to generate new keys as the encryption and encryption is based off of this package.  **Watch out for newlines if you copy and paste.**
+I recommend using Pycrypto to generate new keys as the encryption and encryption is based off of this package.  **Watch for newlines.**

 ```python
 from Crypto.PublicKey import RSA